RaoOfPhysics/apostilb.github.io/_posts/2015-06-07-cosmic-neutrinos.md

 In the absence of an observation, the null result has helped the Auger scientists establish their most stringent limit on the flux of ultrahigh-energy neutrinos in the energy range of [1e17 eV](http://www.wolframalpha.com/input/?i=1e17+eV) to [2.5e19 eV](http://www.wolframalpha.com/input/?i=2.5e19+eV).
 The limits thus set will allow theorists to further fine-tune their models and predictions on the nature and behaviour of ultrahigh-energy cosmic rays.

-[^1]: An explanation of these particles can be found at [auger.org/index.php/cosmic-rays/cosmic-ray-mystery](https://www.auger.org/index.php/cosmic-rays/cosmic-ray-mystery).

 ---
 Citation: